Our Services

 It's important not to panic—but also not to dismiss repeated symptoms.

-Most cases of hallucinations smelling something burning when I'm half asleep are:
+In most cases, smelling something burning when half asleep is:

 However, new neurological symptoms should always be evaluated.